Tech industry celebrates return to Mobile World Congress despite Ukraine war | DW | 01.03.2022

 This year's Mobile World Congress was supposed to be a celebration, a long-awaited return after the pandemic curtailed the last two years' events.
 But instead it is taking place in the shadow of war in Europe.

 The conflict between Ukraine and Russia has not exactly taken center stage here in Barcelona.
 But it is being acknowledged, in the opening remarks of keynote speeches, or through subtle displays of solidarity with Ukraine.
-One example: at the Lithuanian country pavilion, a Ukrainian flag is displayed on a TV screen with the message #StandWithUkraine.
+At the Lithuanian pavilion, for example, a Ukrainian flag is displayed on a TV screen with the message #StandWithUkraine.

 GSMA, the industry group organizing the event, was quick to condemn Russia's actions and to restrict access for some — though not all — of Russia's tech industry.